oracle-livelabs/security/database/advanced/avdf-restructured/sql-injection-usecase.md

 - The Employee Search web application is available at `http://dbsec-lab:8080/hr_prod_pdb1`
 - The `DBSec-Lab` VM has the workshop scripts under `$DBSEC_LABS/avdf/avs`

-> **Note:** If any prerequisite is missing, return to the SQL Firewall task in the signature workshop before continuing.

 ## Use Case flow